 For example, during a pantry challenge, we continue to buy local produce, eggs, and cheese.

-Our main focus is eating frozen grass-fed beef, other meats, and our favorite pantry staples.
+Our main focus is eating frozen ground beef, chicken, berries, and our favorite pantry staples.

 Can a pantry challenge help you save money?